WillBrennan/DigitClassifier/readme.md

 ###Quick Start

 Getting the app to run is pretty easy, just clone the repo, install requirements, and then run!
+The number of threads that Theano uses can be controlled via the `OMP_NUM_THREADS` enviromental variable, below it is set to 8 threads.

 ```bash
 # Clone the repo